 Since each peer to peer lending company offers different lending products, it’s easy to be swayed towards a loan because it’s security is something unusual like a boat or a plane.
-At the end of the day, a loan is a loan and as a lender, you risk your money and hope to receive interest and return of capital.
+At the end of the day whether you are investing in a chicken or a house loan, a loan is a loan and as a lender, you risk your money and hope to receive interest and return of capital.

 When considering lending, the things that truly matter are:

-- The loan security and the p2p companies ability to accurately assess the value
+- The loan security and the peer to peer companies ability to accurately assess the value

 - The borrower’s ability to repay the debt and interest